uaicompetition/uci-2022/_pages/root/results/final-leader-board/final-leader-board.md

 # MPE

-<span style="color:blue">Current results include evaluation on fifteen problems that had incorrectly formatted evidence files for which solvers may not have processed equally.</span> (See [Side-by-Side Comparisons](solver-scores/MPE-scores-comparison.md) for details).
-Results are being recomputed on the corrected version of the problems and are planned to be updated.
+Current results include evaluation on fifteen problems that had incorrectly formatted evidence files which solvers may not have processed equally (see [Side-by-Side Comparisons](solver-scores/MPE-scores-comparison.md) for details).
+Updated corrected results are pending.

 |                               Solver                               | 20sec | 1200sec | 3600sec |
 | ------------------------------------------------------------------ | ----: | ------: | ------: |